aryzing/starter-typescript/README.md

 ## Module resolution

 Although the project uses TypeScript, it's only being used for type checking in the Client and Server projects, not for building.
 Webpack is being used for building.
-Therefore, many of the compiler options are not needed since Webpack will take care of module resolution and code transpilation via `babel-loader`.
+Therefore, many of the compiler options are not needed since Webpack will take care of module resolution and code transpilation via `babel-loader` configured with `@babel/preset-typescript`.

 Module resolution configuration must be the same across all systems trying to resolve dependencies: TypeScript, Webpack, and Jest.
-This repo has chosen to use node's resolution strategy (commonjs) and uses several aliases.
+This repo uses Node's resolution strategy (commonjs) and a few aliases.
 The configuration required for all systems to interpret the code in the same way is:

 **TypeScript**